Tropical cyclones in 2020

-2020 had a slightly above average amount of tropical cyclones forming in the year.
-The most active basin of the year was the North Atlantic documenting a record 30 named storms, the most named storms ever recorded in a season.
-This was only one of three known years where the North Atlantic was more active than the West Pacific, the others being 2005 and 2010.
-The West Pacific in fact had a below average season with only 23 named storms forming.
-The Eastern Pacific similarly was below average with 17 named storms forming and merely 4 hurricanes.
-The inactivity can be blamed on a La Niña pattern which formed during the summer of the year.
-In the North Indian Ocean was a relatively average season which featured 5 named storms but became the costliest season in recorded history due to the onslaught of Cyclone Amphan in early May.
-The Southern Hemisphere had relatively average activity throughout much of the year– with the exception of the Australian region which remained below average because of positive IOD– the other South-West Indian Ocean and South Pacific basins featured above-average seasons.
-Throughout 2020, twenty-three major tropical cyclones formed, including four Category 5 tropical cyclones Saffir–Simpson scale (SSHWS) during the year.
+2020 featured a very high amount of tropical cyclones forming in the year.
+It was dominated by a strong La Niña, that led to significant ramifications in tropical cyclone formations across the world.
+For instance, the most active basin of the year was the North Atlantic, which documented a record 30 named storms, the most storms ever recorded in the basin.
+This was only one of four known years where the North Atlantic was more active than the West Pacific, the others being 2005, 2010, and 2023.
+The West Pacific, in fact, had a below average season, with only 23 named storms forming.
+The Eastern Pacific similarly was below average, with 17 named storms, and the lowest hurricane count seen since 2010.
+The North Indian basin featured relatively average season, with 5 named storms, but became the costliest season in the basin’s history, due to the onslaught of Cyclone Amphan in early May.
+The Southern Hemisphere overall had relatively average activity throughout much of the year.
+The Australian region remained below average in activity because of positive IOD, while the South-West Indian Ocean had average activity.
+The South Pacific basin featured a slightly above-average season, and had Cyclones Harold and Yasa both attaining Category 5 intensity, and affecting a large swathe of the South Pacific.
+Two other Category 5 tropical cyclones formed globally, totaling to four which formed during 2020.
+The twenty four major tropical cyclones which formed throughout the year constituted an average amount.
+The accumulated cyclone energy (ACE) index for the 2020 (seven basins combined), as calculated by Colorado State University (CSU) was 599.1 units, which was below the 1981–2010 mean of 770.2 units.